 \begin{thm} Let $M$ be an orientable manifold of $\dim\geq 5$ with fundamental group $\pi=\pi_1(M)$ and classifying map $u:M\to B\pi$.
 Suppose that the universal cover of $M$ is not spin and $u_*([M])\in H_*(B\pi)^+$.
 Then $M$ admits a PSC metric. \end{thm}

 The following theorem is a combination of results from~\cite{SY1} developed further in~\cite{Sch} and~\cite{JS}. \begin{thm} Suppose that a closed orientable $n$-manifold $M$, $n\le 8$, has cohomology classes $\alpha_1,\dots,\alpha_{n-1}\in H^1(M)$ with non-zero cup product $\alpha_1\cdots\alpha_{n-1}\ne 0$.
-Then $M$ cannot support a metric of positive scalar curvature. \end{thm}
+Then $M$ cannot support a PSC metric. \end{thm}

 Before stating our result on PSC metrics, we also recall the following.

 \begin{prop}[ {\cite[Proposition 4.6]{BD2}}] Suppose that a map $u : M\to T^m $ of a closed oriented $n$-manifold $M$ to an $m$-torus takes the fundamental class $[M]$ to a non-zero element in $H_n(T^m)$.
 Then there exists a map $f:M\to T^n$ whose degree is non-zero. \end{prop}